Species profile

 How can I identify Yellowtail?

-Take a photo with the free CatchRules iPhone app — on-device identification recognizes Yellowtail along with ~1,500 other species.
+Take a photo with the free CatchRules app for iPhone or Android — on-device identification recognizes Yellowtail along with ~1,500 other species.
 No sign-up, unlimited use.

 Photo credit: iNaturalist / Wikipedia.
 Identification reference only — verify regulations with the issuing wildlife agency before retaining a catch.